trianglefraternitymtu/slack-announcement-approval/README.md

 Option | Default Value | Description
 :---|:---:|:---:
-Post channel | #general | The selected channel that is ultimatly trying to be posted too.
+Post channel | [#general](my.slack.com/messages/general/) or it's replacement | The selected channel that is ultimatly trying to be posted too.
 This has to be a public channel.
-Approval channel [1] | Person who added the app to the team | The channel where an post needs approval from.
+Approval channel [1] | The user who added the app to the team | The channel where an post needs approval from.
 Typically a "Executive Board" kind of channel that is typically private.
 Admin only approval | True | In the channel that the request will be sent to, allow only a team admin to respond.
 This is for the case where there are both team admins and non-admins in the approval channel.
 Admin only login | True | Only an admin can change these settings.
 This can be disabled, but requires and team admin or owner to login to disable it.